Fury v Whyte - big fight predictions

 Tyson Fury returns to fight in the UK for the first time since 2018 to defend his WBC title against domestic rival Dillian Whyte at Wembley Stadium on Saturday.

-The Gypsy King's homecoming has sold 94,000 tickets - the biggest crowd for at a British fight in the 21st century.
+The Gypsy King's homecoming has sold 94,000 tickets - the biggest crowd at a British fight in the 21st century.

 Whyte, 34, is a big underdog in his first world title tilt, while Fury defends his WBC world title as well as his undefeated record.